 Experience & Affiliations

-Solei Arts: Mural assistant, 2019–present.
+Solei Arts: Mural assistant, 2019–2020.
 I have worked with muralist Emma Leavitt (DBA Solei Arts) on a number of commercial mural

 projects, assisting with logistics, setup and painting.

 SpaceUs: Member artist, 2018–2019.
 Participated in shared studio space; facilitated events for members, visitors and the public.